-The CAC-LTV Squeeze: Why 2026 Is the Year of Profitable Growth
+The CAC-LTV Squeeze: 2026 Is for Profitable Growth

 Picture a marketing team celebrating record-low acquisition costs.
 Dashboards glow green.
 The CFO nods approvingly.
 Six months later, that same team watches their customer base evaporate, wondering where everything went wrong.